 Of all the regions on this list, Carmel Valley is easily the smallest.
 There are only a number of wineries in the area, but there are also numerous tasting rooms and local wines served in the town’s restaurants.

-The wineries in the valley are often home to private events, weddings and parties.
+The wineries in the valley are often home to private events, weddings, and parties.
 This makes it a relaxing place to get away for a few days and enjoy some wine tastings.

 The valley is only a few miles from Carmel by the Sea.
-It’s a small coastal town that offers art galleries, amazing sunsets and innovative restaurants.
+It’s a small coastal town that offers art galleries, amazing sunsets, and innovative restaurants.
 The leisurely area is rarely crowded and makes the trip a combination of coast and valley.

-Wines typically created in cool weather climates—like Chardonnay, Pinot Noir and Sauvignon Blanc—flourish in Santa Barbara.
+Wines typically created in cool weather climates—like Chardonnay, Pinot Noir, and Sauvignon Blanc—flourish in Santa Barbara.
 Local wine country is only a half hour from the city.
 This makes it so easy to reach!
 It’s nestled between two mountain passes providing rolling hills and valleys perfect for vineyards.

 There are many places to go wine tasting nearby.
-This includes areas like Santa Maria Valley, Santa Ynez Valley, Lompoc, Happy Canyon and Los Alamos Valley.
+This includes areas like Santa Maria Valley, Santa Ynez Valley, Lompoc, Happy Canyon, and Los Alamos Valley.

 Sonoma isn’t far from Napa Valley, but it sure does have a very different environment.
 Napa is expensive and flashy.
 Sonoma is more relaxed.
 It has more than 70,000 acres belonging to over 400 wineries.

-The region offers less crowds, casual patio tastings and reasonable prices.
+The region offers fewer crowds, casual patio tastings and reasonable prices.
 For those looking for stellar wine tastings, their varietal specialties are sparkling wines and red blends.
 There are also the usual favorites like Chardonnays and Zinfandels.